ibnuda/fpmortals/manuscript/complete.md

 ### Higher Kinded Either

-The `Coproduct` data type (not to be confused with the more general concept of a *coproduct* in an ADT) wraps `Disjunction` for type constructors:

 Tipe data `Coproduct` (berbeda dengan konsep umum ko-produk pada sebuah ADT) membungkus `Disjunction` untuk konstruktor tipe: